 2.1 Extraction process

 The leaves of Terminalia catappa were collected from St. Xaviers college campus, Palayamkottai Lat 8.71825° Long 77.74035°.
 Powered leaves were used to prepare aqueous, ethyl acetate, and ethanol extracts.
-The extraction process was carried out using the cold extraction method, where 50 g of powdered materials soaked in ethyl acetate, ethanol (95%) and aquous was used as an extraction solvent.
+The extraction process was carried out using the cold extraction method, where 50 g of powdered materials soaked in ethyl acetate, ethanol (95%) and aqueous was used as an extraction solvent.
 Solvent was removed using a rotary vacuum evaporator at 60 °C in a water bath.
 The obtained concentrated extract was then frozen until use.

 2.2 Phytochemical screening and (GC-MS) analysis of Terminalia catappa leaf extract

 The presence of major bioactive compound and secondary metabolites like alkaloids, flavonoids, steroids, saponins, and phenols were analysed using standard method (Harborne, 1998).
-The chemical composition of TLE leaf ethanol extract was determined by Gas chromatography–mass spectrometry
+The chemical composition of TLE leaf ethanol extract was determined by Gas chromatography–mass spectrometry.

 2.3 Fish pathogen